Other relevant keywords: Form, Phenomenology, Literature, Film, Symbol, the Absurd, History of philosophy

 Merab Mamardashvili (1930-1990)

 Merab Konstantinovich Mamardashvili was born in the Georgian city of Gori, known mainly as the birthplace of Joseph Stalin, but spent much of his career as philosopher in Moscow.
 Between 1966 and his death in 1990, he taught and worked at some of the most prestigious institutions in the Russian capital, including Moscow State University, the institutes of the Russian Academy of Sciences, and the Academy of Pedagogical Sciences.
 The conversational and encyclopedic style of his lectures, as well as the often Western European-focus of their content, earned him a nearly unparalleled popularity among the Moscow intelligentsia in those decades.
 He became a model for free thinking in the late Soviet period, and would later become known as the “Georgian Socrates” of Soviet philosophy.
-Yet, his public popularity was met with resistance from Soviet authorities: he was dismissed from many of his teaching posts, fired from the editorial board of the journal Problems of Philosophy (Voprosy filosofii), forbidden from traveling abroad for two decades, and eventually repatriated back to Georgia, though he returned to Moscow regularly for teaching appointments.
+Yet, his public popularity was met with resistance from Soviet authorities: he was dismissed from many of his teaching posts, fired from the editorial board of the journal Problems of Philosophy (Voprosy filosofii), forbidden from traveling abroad for two decades, and then essentially repatriated back to Georgia, though he returned to Moscow regularly for lecture appointments.
 Mamardashvili died of heart complications at Moscow’s Vnukovo airport in 1990, while on a return journey from Europe to Georgia.